 The out-of-pocket maximum is a consumer protection measure required under the Affordable Care Act / Obamacare.
 Before the law’s implementation, health insurance plans weren’t required to put a cap on what consumers might need to spend on healthcare services and treatments.
 Previously, people undergoing extended treatments for things like cancer would find themselves with unlimited medical bills.

 Your health insurance company contracts with a large number of doctors, hospitals and clinics to create an in-network system.
 These contracted doctors and facilities agree to accept special rates for procedures and services.
-Knowing the price of contracted medical services helps the insurance company control their costs and calculate their health insurance rates.
+Knowing the price of contracted medical services helps the insurance company control its costs and calculate its health insurance rates.